sueszli/blog/is a phd right for me?.md

 in conclusion, it becomes evident that chasing a tenured position in academia is statistically an unrealistic dream. thus, we must reframe our research question once again:

-> “does getting a phd increase how much money i make compared to someone who doesn’t have a phd _in the industry_?”.
+> “does getting a phd increase how much money i make compared to someone who doesn’t have a phd _in the industry_ (in north america)?”.

 this leads us to the next section.